The Women Building The Factory

 Even before the building is complete, The Factory has created numerous jobs, in construction, architecture, management, design, health and safety, technical and many other fields.

-To coincide with International Women’s Day and National Career’s Week, some of the women currently working on The Factory told us about about their role in bringing The Factory vision to life.
+We caught up with some of the women currently working on The Factory, who told us about about their role in bringing The Factory vision to life.

 Attracting up to 850,000 visitors, The Factory will add £1.1 billion to the economy and create 1,500 jobs.
 Its pioneering programme of skills, training and engagement will benefit local people and the next generation of creative talent from across the city, whilst apprenticeships and trainee schemes are already underway during the construction phase.